UU-Human-Evolution/1MB438/Lab_4.md

 # REPORT

-Submit a file with the answers to all the questions and the *.iqtree* file for the CytB run.
+Answer all the question in the quizz in Studium only for the CytB, remember to upload the .iqtree file in the quizz.

 ---